 At home with Chef JP

 When he’s not working on new dishes in our test kitchen, meeting with suppliers or overseeing day-to-day operations on the trains, you’ll find Guerin on his ranch in the Cariboo, a plateau high in British Columbia’s interior.
 There, he loves cooking for friends and family, perhaps most notably his (lucky) brown lab Simba.
 This combination of both loving his work and loving the part of the world he helps guests discover keeps him inspired.

 Savour it for yourself

 There are other ways to explore Canada and the Pacific Northwest, but none are more enjoyable—and delicious—than taking a journey on Canada’s iconic Rocky Mountaineer.
 The luxurious passenger train features knowledgeable onboard hosts, premium wine and spirits, plus breakfast, lunch and freshly made snacks, which are served in the GoldLeaf Service dining room or at your seats in SilverLeaf Service.

 Explore the most remarkable landscapes of British Columbia and Alberta and take in once-in-a-lifetime views of this spectacular region through glass-domed or oversized windows as you relax in spacious, comfortable seats.
 Instead of traveling for food, why not enjoy a delicious experience along the way?

 Ready to explore the Canadian Rockies by rail?
-View our luxury rail vacation packages and find the rail trip that’s right for you.
+View our packages and find the train journey that’s right for you.